MITLLRacecar/racecar-gp3-hot-rods/README.md

  - [Joseph Lee](https://github.com/jjosephlee)
  - [Anna Chatterji](https://github.com/anna-chatterji)

+All of us pushed an all nighter for this.
 Thanks for a great month everyone ♥️

 ## Usage